cyclecomputing/condor-agent/README.md

 # CondorAgent

-A utility for accessing and extending Condor schedulers.
+A utility for accessing and extending HTCondor schedulers.

-CondorAgent is a program that runs beside a [Condor][condor] scheduler.
+CondorAgent is a program that runs beside a [HTCondor][condor] scheduler.
 It provides enhanced access to scheduler-based data and scheduler actions via a HTTP-based REST interface.
 The interface supports gzip compression to reduce the bandwidth needed to transfer large amounts of ClassAd data by a factor of 10-20x making this interface suitable for querying large quantities of data over slow network connections.

 CondorAgent is deployed as either a shell script wrapped Python program (which requires Python 2.4 or greater) or as a Windows binary (which does not require a local Python installation).